My Work Setup

 Airbnb – Added 10/12/2022

-My wife and I purchased our first property overseas and rent it out on Airbnb.
-I thought it might be helpful to list this I use specifically for Airbnb.
+My wife and I purchased our first property overseas and listed it on Airbnb.
+I thought it might be helpful to list what I use specifically for Airbnb.

 Hospitable – $25/month

 I use Hospitable as my Channel Manager.
-I looked at Guesty and they told me I wasn’t large enough and stumbled upon Hospitable.
+I looked at Guesty, and they told me I wasn’t large enough.
+I stumbled upon Hospitable.
 Overall, it’s a very solid platform and helps to sync availability between Airbnb, Booking.com, and VRBO.
-It has automation tools that allow me to notify my property managers of bookings, and send templated messages.
-The integrations library is building which offers more functionality to make this a valuable tool.
+It has automation tools that allow me to notify my property managers of bookings and send templated messages.
+The integrations library is building, which offers more functionality to make this a valuable tool.
 It integrates with Pricelabs and Schlage.
-The Minut integration isn’t available yet.
+The Minute integration isn’t available yet.

 Pricelabs – $9.99/month